 White Chocolate

-The main source of fat in white chocolate is cocoa butter; it’s connected to chocolate.
+The main source of fat in white chocolate is cocoa butter, which is derived from chocolate.
 This form of chocolate doesn’t impart as many health benefits as chocolate that contains actual cocoa solids or powder.
-White chocolate contains no cocoa ingredients beyond the cocoa butter, however, so it doesn’t have the antioxidants imparted through the cocoa solids that the other chocolates have.
-White chocolate generally contains a generous helping of sugar as well, and many varieties of “white chocolate” use less expensive sources of fat, like palm oil.
+White chocolate contains no cocoa ingredients beyond cocoa butter; however, it doesn’t have the antioxidants imparted by cocoa solids that the other chocolates do.
+White chocolate generally contains a generous helping of sugar as well, and a wide variety of “white chocolate” uses less expensive sources of fat, like palm oil.

 In Short